Lilin20/Lilin20/README.md

 ## 🤖 My already finished projects

-- Blxckout | Educational virus that has the potential to steal your data and loggs all your keystrokes.
-It also has some sort of "killswitch".
+- Blxckout | Educational virus that has the potential to look for personal data and analyses weakpoints.
 - Lilin Interface | Webinterface for gameservers.

 ## 🔧 Tools